lkoepsel/hello/README.md

 * Its a *world-wide* solution.
 I was looking for a *local* solution, one which doesn't **require** connecting to the internet.
 * And the deal-killer, it requires the full desktop install.
 If I need to connect to my Raspberry Pi, more often than not, its in a headless configuration.
 Headless and desktop are somewhat *antithetical*.

+**Update: July 4th, 2024**
+Raspberry Pi has added the ability to perform this on a CLI OS, such as Bookworm (Lite), however, it still seems to be a bit much.
+And possibly a security concern.

 ## Description
 This is a solution for identifying newly programmed, headless *Raspberry Pi (RPi)*'s on a large network.
 In large networks (*ex: community college*), the wireless network has a significant issue.
 As network is quite large, it can be difficult to readily identify a *RPi* which has recently joined the network, therefore making it almost impossible to connect to the *RPi*.